awasicek/jar/README.md

 ##Example Uses:

+* College friends create a jar for memories about their spring break vacation.

 * Parents create a jar about their child that they put memories in each time their child does something cute.

 * A couple creates a jar for their wedding and invites all of their guests to contribute memories of the wedding to the jar.